About

 Next Visits

 Depending on your needs, we will work together to figure out the patterns that are getting (or keeping) you stuck.
 We will also work together to create a plan to make the most of our time together.
-I want you to feel so much better after participating in therapy, and understanding and changing patterns and cycles is a great way to do that.
+We want you to feel so much better after participating in therapy, and understanding and changing patterns and cycles is a great way to do that.

 Therapeutic Orientation